 OPVC Pipe carries radon from under the slab to above the roof.
 A straight run of piping redu friction losses.
 Piping MUST NOT be in an exterior wall; interior locations allow the thermal conduction of heat to cause air in the pipe to rise.
 Attic section needs space for the fan if required.
-Proper venting requires the pipe to extend above the root is placed on top of
+Proper venting requires is placed on top of the subslab, and also